CBB752Spring2016/CBB752Spring2016.github.io/index.md

 #### 3. Network Analysis

 3.1 Propose a tool that calculates co-expressed gene network from GCT file of gene expressions.
+(ELK)

 3.2 Propose a tool that calculate their degree centrality and betweenness centrality from PPI file.
 PPI data can be downloaded from DIP, BIND, MIPS, MINT, and InAct databases.
+(ELK)

-3.3 Propose a tool that calculates enrichment level of gene expression data given pre-defined gene sets ([http://software.broadinstitute.org/gsea/msigdb](<https://urldefense.proofpoint.com/v2/url?u=http-3A__software.broadinstitute.org_gsea_msigdb&d=AwMFaQ&c=-dg2m7zWuuDZ0MUcV7Sdqw&r=PnTFVO2L44pkkv9ojQ0IMDygcpAI3ijI-U1aZXdN85Y&m=0qYw2y8MqbEaBguyXvxmBwvTb67SzblG5ILDT9kuscI&s=ah6gw5_TiY43zaFez-Xxusu-JRdMKObrVsokKQOUCyw&e=>)).
+3.3 Propose a tool that calculates enrichment level of gene expression data given pre-defined gene sets (ELK) ([http://software.broadinstitute.org/gsea/msigdb](<https://urldefense.proofpoint.com/v2/url?u=http-3A__software.broadinstitute.org_gsea_msigdb&d=AwMFaQ&c=-dg2m7zWuuDZ0MUcV7Sdqw&r=PnTFVO2L44pkkv9ojQ0IMDygcpAI3ijI-U1aZXdN85Y&m=0qYw2y8MqbEaBguyXvxmBwvTb67SzblG5ILDT9kuscI&s=ah6gw5_TiY43zaFez-Xxusu-JRdMKObrVsokKQOUCyw&e=>)).

 #### 4. Structure Analysis

 4.1 Propose a tool that calculate distance between two alpha carbons from a PDB file.
-(The program should output a distance between two atoms in angstroms)
+(The program should output a distance between two atoms in angstroms) (ELK)

 4.2 Propose a tool that calculate the Lennard-Jones potential based on the input of a PDB file consisting of just alpha carbons and a query point’s xyz coordinates.
+(ELK)

 4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates in PDB format.